How Much Pee Can The Bladder Hold

 3. Practice Timed Voiding:

 Timed voiding involves urinating at regular intervals, regardless of the urge.
-This technique can help retrain the bladder and gradually increase the time between voids.
+So this technique can help retrain the bladder and gradually increase the time between voids.
 Start by urinating every two to three hours and gradually increase the interval as you become more comfortable.
 Timed voiding is particularly helpful for individuals with overactive bladder or urge incontinence.

 4. Strengthen Pelvic Floor Muscles: